JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Linktree does things very well, yet cant compete with:

-1. Domain 1sty free with CC required (This is a potentialy CAC)
+1. Domain 1sty free with CC required (This is a potential CAC)
 2. abcd

 ## Interesting Concepts